Achilles Tendon Rupture

 What is an Achilles tendon rupture?

-An Achilles tendon rupture is when there is a partial or complete tear of the tendon.
-Your Achilles tendon connects the calf muscle in your lower leg to your heel bone.
-Your Achilles tendon allows you to point your foot down and to rise on your toes.
-This allows you to push your foot toward the ground, such as when you walk, run, or jump.
+An Achilles tendon rupture is when part or all of your tendon is torn.
+The Achilles tendon connects the calf muscle in your lower leg to your heel bone.
+It allows you to point your foot down and to rise on your toes.
+A tear is caused by an injury or increased pressure, such as during sports or a fall.

 What are the signs and symptoms of an Achilles tendon rupture?

-- A sudden pop, snap, or crack at the back of your leg or heel
+- A sudden pop, snap, or crack at the back of your ankle

 - Severe pain in your leg or ankle

-- Swelling, stiffness, or weakness in your leg or foot
+- Swelling, stiffness, or weakness in your leg or ankle

-- A bruise on the back of your leg or foot
+- A bruise on the back of your ankle

-- Difficulty moving, balancing, or putting weight on your leg
+- Trouble moving or putting weight on your leg

 How is an Achilles tendon rupture diagnosed?